 I completed a crazy intense TEFL program with TtMadrid, which certified me to teach English to the fine folks of Spain, I was definitely out of my comfort zone teaching every day, but learned new skills and met some awesome people along the way.

 After living in North and South Carolina, California and Spain, I've come full circle back to the New River Valley where I grew up.
-I do have to admit that the reverse culture shock of coming back to the U.S. along with the heartbreak of leaving Madrid have made this past year the most difficult time of my life.
+I do have to admit that the reverse culture shock of coming back to the U.S. along with the heartbreak of leaving Madrid made the re-entry process incredibly difficult.

 I'm now working at my alma mater and am lucky to have landed a great position where I enjoy the work I do along with the nicest co-workers.
 And, while my official "cubicle escape" lasted two years, I'm redefining what a cubicle escape means going forward while working full-time.
 I hope this site will inspire other full-time workers to craft their own cubicle escapes whether that be exploring local gems in the area such as wineries and restaurants, a short weekend getaway, or a longer trip to a faraway destination.